gnosischain/beacon-indexer/README.md

 ![Beacon-Indexer Header](img/header-beacon_indexer.png)

-A scraper for Beacon Chain that extracts and stores data in a ClickHouse database for analysis.
+A comprehensive scraper for Beacon Chain that extracts and stores data in a ClickHouse database for analysis.

 ## Overview